DIVYANSH-675/pc-remote-control/README.md

 #### 3. Or Run Using Executable

-To use the prebuilt executable:
+To use the prebuilt executable, download from [GitHub Releases](https://github.com/your-username/pc-remote-control/releases/latest):

 ```bash
 ./Zadoo.exe